Becreative-Marketing-Limited/wp-poll/readme.txt

 == Description ==

-WP Poll allows your to integrate highly customizable polling system with so many options to control each poll to your WordPress website/blog.
+WP Poll allows your to integrate highly customisable polling system with so many options to control each poll to your WordPress website/blog.
 It's a super easy solution for taking opinions from your visitors/users with multiple styles/themes.

 ### FEATURES
 * Single and Multi votes